 Under the Guided Trade Initiative (GTI) Algeria is able to trade certain goods duty free with Cameroon, Egypt, Ghana, Kenya, Rwanda, South Africa and Tunisia, since these countries have implemented Provisional Schedules of Tariff Concessions.
 The GTI - a pilot program designed to test the operational, institutional, legal, and trade policy aspects of the AfCFTA - was launched in Accra, Ghana, on October 7, 2022.
 Eight State Parties took part: Cameroon, Egypt, Ghana, Mauritius, Kenya, Rwanda, Tanzania, and Tunisia.
-Others with their Provisional Schedules of Tariff Concessions authenticated by the AfCFTA Secretariat could also join.
+Others with their Provisional Schedules of Tariff Concessions authenticated by the AfCFTA Secretariat could also join, and Algeria did so in December 2023.
 Goods eligible to be traded under the GTI include ceramic tiles, batteries, horticultural products and flowers, avocados, palm oil, tea, rubber, and air conditioner components.